viamrobotics/docs/docs/services/navigation/orientation.md

 linkTitle: "Orientation"
 weight: 10
 type: "docs"
-description: "How to use the orientation measurements reported by some models of movement sensor."
+description: "Use the orientation measurements reported by some models of movement sensor."
 aliases:
     - "/appendix/orientation-vector"
     - "/internals/orientation-vector"